linagora/openpaas-esn/doc/REST_community.md

 ## GET /api/communities

-Get the communities list.
-The list is ordered by title.
+Get the communities list for a given domain.
+The list is ordered by community title.

 **Request Headers:**

 - Accept: application/json

+**Query Parameters:**

+- domain_id: The id of the domain to fetch communities from.

 **Response Headers**